 Human rights are specific and problem-oriented (Dershowitz 2004, Donnelly 2003, Shue 1996, Talbott 2005).
 Historic bills of rights often begin with a list of complaints about the abuses of previous regimes or eras.
 Bills of rights may have preambles that speak grandly and abstractly of life, liberty, and the inherent dignity of persons, but their lists of rights contain specific norms addressed to familiar political, legal, or economic problems.

 In deciding which specific rights are human rights it is possible to make either too little or too much of international documents such as the Universal Declaration and the European Convention.
 One makes too little of them by proceeding as if drawing up a list of important rights were a new question, never before addressed, and as if there were no practical wisdom to be found in the choices of rights that went into the historic documents.
 And one makes too much of them by presuming that those documents tell us everything we need to know about human rights.
-This approach involves a kind of fundamentalism: it holds that if a right is on the official lists of human rights that settles its status as a human right (“If it's in the book that's all I need to know.”)
-But the process of listing human rights in the United Nations and elsewhere was a political process with plenty of imperfections.
+This approach involves a kind of fundamentalism: it holds that when a right is on the official lists of human rights that settles its status as a human right (“If it's in the book that's all I need to know.”)
+But the process of identifying human rights in the United Nations and elsewhere was a political process with plenty of imperfections.
 There is little reason to take international diplomats as the most authoritative guides to which human rights there are.
 Further, even if a treaty could settle the issue of whether a certain right is a human right within international law, such a treaty cannot settle its weight.
 It may claim that the right is supported by weighty considerations, but it cannot make this so.
-If an international treaty enacted a right to visit national parks without charge as a human right, the ratification of that treaty would make free access to national parks a “human right” within international law.
+If an international treaty enacted a right to visit national parks without charge as a human right, the ratification of that treaty would make free access to national parks a human right within international law.
 But it would not be able to make us believe that the right to visit national parks without charge was sufficiently important to be a real human right.